The Vampire Diaries Logo

 The Vampire Diaries Logo History

-The events of the series take place in the fictitious town of Mystic Falls, allegedly in the state of Virginia.
+The events of the series take place in the fictitious town of Mystic Falls, allegedly in Virginia.
 It harbors a supernatural secret involving a teenager named Elena Gilbert, played by actress Nina Dobrev.
 The protagonist’s parents were killed in a car accident.
-Further, in the film, a love drama consists of a triangle: a girl and two vampire brothers.
+Further, the film features a love triangle between a girl and two vampire brothers.
 They protect Elena from various threats, confront villains, and save the city.
-The story unfolds in the form of memories.
+The story unfolds as memories.

-In addition to the complex relationship of the trinity, there are also many accompanying plots related to the environment of the main characters.
-In addition, the topic of the council of elders of the city is revealed, the descendants of whose representatives have long been opposed to ghosts, witches, magicians, werewolves, vampires, and other evil spirits.
-The pilot episodes were filmed in Vancouver (British Columbia), the main ones in Covington, Georgia.
+In addition to the complex relationship within the trinity, there are many accompanying plots related to the main characters’ environment.
+In addition, the topic of the city’s council of elders is revealed, whose descendants have long opposed ghosts, witches, magicians, werewolves, vampires, and other evil spirits.
+The pilot episodes were filmed in Vancouver (British Columbia), while the main episodes were filmed in Covington, Georgia.

-At first, Kevin Williamson was not interested in the series, as he felt that he was very corny and echoed the famous film project Twilight.
-However, Julie Plec convinced him, forcing him to read the same name book.
-Therefore, in the winter of 2009, the CW TV channel approved the presented material and officially ordered the first season next spring.
+At first, Kevin Williamson was not interested in the series, as he felt it was very corny and echoed the famous Twilight film series.
+However, Julie Plec convinced him, forcing him to read the same book.
+Therefore, in the winter of 2009, the CW TV channel approved the presented material and officially ordered the first season for next spring.
 After high ratings, the management entered into a cooperation to continue filming.

 Williamson and Plec were appointed producers, writers, and directors.
 Under their leadership, the scenery was made, locations were chosen, screensavers and emblems were drawn.
-There are two of them – in black and white, as the personification of the dark and light side in the series.
-The first symbolizes Katherine Pierce, the second – Elena Gilbert, played by the same actress.
+There are two of them – in black and white, as the personification of the dark and light sides in the series.
+The first symbolizes Katherine Pierce; the second, Elena Gilbert, played by the same actress.

 Font and Colors